bonn0062/GSoD/absolute_beginners.rst

 -----

-You can easily create a new array from a section of an existing array.
+You can easily use create a new array from a section of an existing array.
 Let's say you have this array:

 ::